 Caroline Sylger Jones is the author of Body & Soul Escapes and Body & Soul Escapes: Britain & Ireland, inspiring travel resource books of places to retreat and replenish around the globe.
 She writes a wellbeing column for The National in the UAE, and reviews spas, retreats, yoga breaks, wellbeing holidays and luxurious boltholes for UK publications including Conde Nast Traveller, Red, Psychologies, Homes & Gardens, Sainsburys Magazine, The Times, The Daily Telegraph, The Guardian and the London Evening Standard.
 She has appeared on Radio 4 as a specialist on wellbeing holidays, is the expert on retreats for The School of Life and also sells her photographs through Alamy.

-A traveller from a young age, Charlotte used her university holidays to explore Thailand and Ecuador.
-Upon graduation she won the Vogue Talent Contest for writing and traded in a round-the-world ticket for a full time job at the magazine.
+At just 22, Charlotte won Vogue's Talent Contest for writing and traded in a round-the-world ticket for a full time job at the magazine.
 She moved to Harper’s Bazaar as Arts and Entertainment Editor, making the occasional trip to New York and LA to interview Hollywood stars (which was not, she admits, a hardship).
 In the meantime she continued to explore the world – Costa Rica, Spain, Italy, Hong Kong, Australia, India - and somewhere along the way became an unofficial tour operator for her friends.
-After writing for The Sunday Times Travel Magazine and Conde Nast Traveller, Charlotte re-joined Vogue in 2006 as Associate Features Editor where she remains today.
+After writing for The Sunday Times Travel Magazine and Conde Nast Traveller, Charlotte re-joined Vogue in 2006 as a contributing editor, where she remains today.
 But she’s a gaiters and rucksack girl at heart - give her a tent under a desert sky over a five star resort any day.

 An award-winning photographer specialising in travel, reportage, portraits and weddings, Cathy gained an early appreciation of beauty growing up with artist parents in a Gloucestershire mansion.
 While reading English at Exeter University her maverick spirit led to a near-fatal Devon cliff fall, but she survived to forge a career as a freelance feature writer, editor and photographer for a wide range of clients.
 Now blissfully Brighton-based, she has so far had adventures in Europe and America, Africa, the Caribbean and South East Asia and reviewed and photographed hidden oases in Goa, Sri Lanka and Venice for i-escape.
 To view her portfolio, visit www.vividphotography.co.uk